-Element Measure Actions Best practice urban design The vision for the UDA and its precincts, and the principles contained within structure plan are protected through the development approval process. the industry and community as a high standard.
+Element Measure Actions urban design is Built form outcome is accepted by The vision for the UDA and its precincts, and the principles contained within structure plan are protected through the development approval process. the industry and community as a high standard.
 The development requirements are continually assessed and reviewed for their relevance and appropriateness.
-Design innovation and alternative outcomes are encouraged with an incentive program to be developed to reward excellence in design.
+0 Design innovation and alternative outcomes are encouraged with an incentive program to be developed to reward excellence in design.
 ULDA review panels provide a multi-disciplinary review of development proposals.
 Establishment of a close working relationship with tertiary institutions and private industry to identify projects demonstrating superior design outcomes to be instituted in the UDA.
 Documentation and promotion of good design outcomes developed within the UDA.